 Knik Glacier Half-Way Experience

 This tour is perfect for those who want the sights and sounds of this adventure without the commitment of a full day.
-The 3- to 4-hour tour departs daily and goes out to the lookout at Wolf Point, where you’ll see the glacier in the distance.
+The 3- to 4-hour tour departs daily and goes out to Wolf Point, the halfway mark.
+If the day is clear, you'll be able to see Knik Glacier in the distance.
 While no meal is offered on this tour, there will always be a snack box available.

 Designing an adventure tailored to you is where 49th State Motor Tours really shines.
 Having spent a lifetime getting lost and unlost in the wilds of Alaska, in addition to chasing film crews to the furthest reaches of the state, Brian knows the Alaskan backcountry well and can put together unforgettable multi-day adventures.
 The options are endless.
 Looking for epic boulder crawls?
 You’ll have them.
 Enormous hill climbs?
 Yep!
 49th State Motor Tours knows where those are too!
 Spectacular vistas where you feel on top of the world?
 Say the words and they will stretch in front of you (after an unbelievable day of riding of course).
 Camp on the trail, or at the trailhead.
 You decide.
 Need camping equipment?
 It can be provided.
 Call to discuss.

 About 49th State Motor Tours